rheslip/Piko-33/README.md

 While holding the USR button, use the 2nd from left left pot to change the clock rate for the currently selected track.
 Clock rates are indicated on the LEDs:

     top left LED on - 1/32 notes - sequencer repeats every .5 bar

     2nd from top left LED on - 1/16 notes - default setting on power up.
 16 steps of 1/16 notes = 1 bar.

     3rd from top left LED on - 1/8 notes.
 2 bars for 16 steps

     2nd from top left LED on - 1/4 notes.
 4 bars for 16 steps

     bottom left LED on - 1/2 notes.
 8 bars for 16 steps

     2nd from bottom left LED on - whole notes or 1 bar per step

     3rd from bottom left LED on - 2 bars per step

     2nd from bottom left LED on - 4 bars per step

-So, each track is always 16 steps but the clock rate determines how long each step lasts.
+Each track is always 16 steps but the clock rate determines how long each step lasts.
 The sample length (and pitch) determines how long the sound for each step actually plays.
 If a new active step happens before the entire sample is played the sample will be retriggered from the beginning.

 Tip: long step durations are useful for chord sequencing.
 Load some sustained chords samples and trigger them every bar, 2 or 4 bars.
 Adjust the step pitch for different chords.